-The final and longest section of the small intestine.
+The final and longest section of the small intestine that absorbs goodness from what we eat and drink.
 It is attached to the colon.

 This is what fights off infections.
 When you’re born, antibodies that are passed on protect you from your mum.
 As you grow older, you develop your own antibodies.

 All the injections you’re given when you’re growing up are designed to protect you against diseases.
-Before immunisation, children often died from diseases like diptheria or polio.
 It’s important that you have all your immunisations at the right time.
 Some of them are given as a series of injections, where you have one when you’re a baby and then others as ‘boosters’.

-The term used to describe somebody who has an inability to control the release of urine from their body.
+The term used to describe somebody who cannot control the release of urine or poo from their body.